sudheerj/reactjs-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

 227. ### What is MobX?
      MobX is a simple, scalable and battle tested state management solution for applying functional reactive programming (TFRP).
-For reactJs application, you need to install below packages,
+For ReactJs application, you need to install below packages,
      ```bash
      npm install mobx --save
      npm install mobx-react --save